 All you have to do to operate the LabGenius Mixer is place the paint bottle on the top of the device, press down firmly on the bottle, and the motor will “vortex” the liquid inside automatically.
 Although the system uses an AC power system, the whole device takes up very little space.
 The footprint is barely the diameter of my water mug/pot that I use to rinse brushes.

 So I generally have to be careful otherwise all the inside stuff…well, goes outside.
 I have had no problems shaking other types of bottles with screw caps, but I would just forewarn anyone who have a lot of Citadel paint bottles that need mixing (especially the taller, double-sized ones).

-4. Electric Tattoo Ink Mixer Agitator Machine
+4. Electric Tattoo Ink Mixer Agitator Machine (Hand Held)

 Inexpensive and functional.
 You merely attach the disposable tips into the mixer, insert into your paint bottle or pot, press a button, and the agitating tips mixes your paint.
 The neat part is that the tips don’t necessarily need to be cleaned.

 The disposable tips are an ongoing cost due to the need to replace them, unless you plan to clean the tips for re-use.
 Also, I found the mixing/agitating tips a bit short for the taller bottles of paint.
 After inserting them into the bottle, they only work well if they can reach the settled pigments on the bottom.
 To reach the bottom of the taller Badger paint bottles, for example, I had to tilt the bottles sideways, which wasn’t a very effective approach anyway.